| |

 12. Encapsulation

-I've been painting old houses in Minneapolis since 1976, with
+I've been painting old houses in Minneapolis and St. Paul since

-an interest in the longevity of the paint job.
-I've done 100
+1976, with an interest in the longevity of the paint job.
+I've

-percent paint removal and recoating on dozens of large houses,
+done 100 percent paint removal and recoating on scores of large

 Part I